Who does what?

 What is the story of the Swan on the floor in the Forrest Foyer?

-There are four swans on the floor of the WA Legislative Assembly so that the symbol of Western Australia can be seen from any angle.
+There are four swans on the floor of the Legislative Assembly so that the symbol of WA can be seen from any angle.

 Who are the people in the Owen Garde painting?